Morrissey

 In 1988 Morrissey launched his solo career with Viva Hate.
-This album and its follow-ups—Kill Uncle (1991), Your Arsenal (1992), and Vauxhall and I (1994)—all did well on the UK Albums Chart and spawned multiple hit singles.
+This album and its follow-ups—Kill Uncle (1991), Your Arsenal (1992) and Vauxhall and I (1994)—all entered the top ten on the UK Albums Chart and spawned multiple top twenty singles on the UK chart.
 He took on Alain Whyte and Boz Boorer as his main co-writers to replace Marr.
-During this time his image began to shift into that of a burlier figure who toyed with patriotic imagery and working-class masculinity.
-In the mid-to-late 1990s, his albums Southpaw Grammar (1995) and Maladjusted (1997) also charted but were less well received.
-Relocating to Los Angeles, he took a musical hiatus from 1998 to 2003 before releasing a successful comeback album, You Are the Quarry, in 2004.
-Ensuing years saw the release of albums Ringleader of the Tormentors (2006), Years of Refusal (2009), World Peace Is None of Your Business (2014), Low in High School (2017), California Son (2019), and I Am Not a Dog on a Chain (2020), as well as his autobiography and his debut novel, List of the Lost (2015).
+During this time his image began to shift into that of a more robust figure who toyed with patriotic imagery and working-class masculinity.
+In the mid-to-late 1990s his albums Southpaw Grammar (1995) and Maladjusted (1997) also charted but were less well received.
+Relocating to Los Angeles, United States, he took a musical hiatus from 1998 to 2003 before releasing a successful comeback album, You Are the Quarry, in 2004.
+Ensuing years saw the release of the albums Ringleader of the Tormentors (2006), Years of Refusal (2009), World Peace Is None of Your Business (2014), Low in High School (2017), California Son (2019) and I Am Not a Dog on a Chain (2020), as well as his autobiography (2013) and his debut novel, List of the Lost (2015).

-Highly influential, Morrissey has been credited as a seminal figure in the emergence of indie rock and Britpop.
-In a 2006 poll for the BBC's Culture Show, Morrissey was voted the second-greatest living British cultural icon.
+Highly influential, Morrissey has been credited as a seminal figure in the emergence of indie pop, indie rock and Britpop.
+In a 2006 poll for the BBC's Culture Show Morrissey was voted the second-greatest living British cultural icon.
 His work has been the subject of academic study.
-He has been a controversial figure throughout his music career due to his forthright opinions and outspoken nature-endorsing vegetarianism and animal rights, criticising royalty and prominent politicians.
-Morrissey has also held controversial views, such as supporting far-right activism with regard to British heritage, and defending a particular vision of national identity, critiquing the effect of immigration on the UK.
+He has been a controversial figure throughout his music career due to his forthright opinions and outspoken nature, endorsing vegetarianism and animal rights and criticising royalty and prominent politicians.
+He has also supported far-right activism with regard to British heritage, and defended a particular vision of national identity while critiquing the effects of immigration on the UK.

 Early life

-Childhood: 1959–1976
+1959–1976: Childhood

-Steven Patrick Morrissey was born on 22 May 1959 at Park Hospital in Davyhulme, Lancashire.
-His parents, Elizabeth (née Dwyer) and Peter Morrissey, were Irish Catholics who had emigrated to Manchester from Dublin with his only sibling, elder sister Jacqueline, a year before his birth.
+Steven Patrick Morrissey was born on 22 May 1959 in Old Trafford, Lancashire.
+His parents, Elizabeth (née Dwyer) and Peter Morrissey, were Irish Catholics who had emigrated to Manchester from Dublin with his only sibling, his elder sister, Jacqueline, a year before his birth.
 Morrissey claims he was named after American actor Steve Cochran, although he may instead have been named in honour of his father's brother who died in infancy, Patrick Steven Morrissey.
-His earliest home was a council house at 17 Harper Street in the Hulme area of inner Manchester.
+His earliest home was a council house at 17 Harper Street in the Queen's Square area of Hulme, inner Manchester, since demolished.
 Living in that area as a child, he was deeply affected by the Moors murders, in which a number of local children were killed; the crimes had a lasting impression on him and would inspire the lyrics of the Smiths song "Suffer Little Children".
 He also became aware of the anti-Irish sentiment in British society against Irish immigrants to Britain.
-In 1970, the family moved to another council house at 384 King's Road in Stretford.
+In 1970, after the "slum clearances" of Victorian-era houses in Hulme, the family moved to another council house at 384 King's Road in Stretford.